Our Stories

 Food has always been 'a thing' in my life.
 Whether it was through shame from stealing it, disguising the gluttony, or trying so relentlessly to eat like a normal person.

+At five years old I recall an obsession with nuts (one of my trigger foods) and sneaking walnuts from my grans cake making cupboard.
+At 11 I consumed so many monkey nuts that I involuntarily projectile vomited a solid mash of nuts-there was just no space left for the nuts to stay down.
+Using humour as an excuse for gluttony was another cunning way at which I would consume large quantities.
+Family events centred around huge buffets, the over excitement at all the flavours, and stuffing myself and continuing to stuff myself, long after others were long done with the food.
 I'd go on nights out just for the hangover day so I could binge all day on junk food, and feel no guilt.
 I'd act up, picking my food like an uninterested 'lady' even though my mind was wanting to shovel food in like a pig.
 Then he'd go to bed, and I could truly enjoy it.
-Swapping salty flavours for sweet flavours meant my binges could last hours, until I passed out, and then I'd come round and I'd continue
+Swapping salty flavours for sweet flavours meant my binges could last hours, until I passed out, and then I'd come round and I'd continue.
+There are countless times that I am able to recall a food bingeing story.
+And I can through the help of the programme see that this was not a food issue but a life issue.
+I could not cope with life, and food was 'the fix' to my inability to cope with life.

 The sanctuary of the car for a binge was a classic, I don't know how many times I'd stop on long car journeys telling myself whatever excuse I needed: I'm tired, its lunch time, it's time for a snack, I'm nearly there, I'm sad, happy, bored, angry, frustrated lonely, I hate myself, or absolutely no reason..
 I'd better get something to eat ....